Otmuchów: History

 The first known mentioning of Otmuchów comes from 1155, however, it certainly existed, along with the castle, already in the 11th century.
 It was a seat of a castellany within medieval Poland ruled by the Piast dynasty.
 It was a property of the Diocese of Wrocław and a result of the fragmentation of Poland, it formed part of the Duchy of Nysa.
 In the 14th century the city was surrounded by defensive walls.
 Establishment of the coat of arms of the city dates back to 1347, when Bishop of Wrocław Przecław of Pogorzela vested Otmuchów with town rights.
 The coat of arms is an open city gate in white on a blue field.
 From the 14th century it was used as the town seal.
 Destroyed by many wars throughout history, the town lost its importance due to a nearby developing city of Nysa, which was the capital of the principality of the bishop.
 In 1428, 1430 and 1443 the town was captured by the Hussites.
 In the 15th century conflicts occurred between indigenous Poles and German settlers.
 Germans tried to oust the Polish language from local churches.
 Local Polish church superior lodged a complaint against a German priest who threatened to expel Poles from the church.

 The town was plundered during the Thirty Years' War.
 After the war the town was revived thanks to Polish prince and Bishop of Wrocław Karol Ferdynand Vasa, who turned the castle into an episcopal seat.
 In 1741 the town was captured and plundered by the Prussians, who annexed it afterwards.
 The town declined, and after secularization in 1810 it passed from episcopal authority under Prussian administration.

-Between 1871 and 1945 the area was part of Germany.
-During the Second World War, the Germans operated two forced labour subcamps (E276, E282) of the Stalag VIII-B/344 prisoner-of-war camp for English-speaking POWs in the town.
+During the Second World War, the German Nazi regime operated two forced labour subcamps (E276, E282) of the Stalag VIII-B/344 prisoner-of-war camp for English-speaking POWs in the town.
 In 1944 the men were transferred to the oil refinery at Trzebinia (E738).
 The Germans also established and operated the Polenlager 86 forced labour camp for Poles in the town.
+36 Polish citizens were murdered by Nazi Germany in the town during the war.
 Following the defeat of Germany in the war, the town became again part of Poland.

+Economy

-The town holds the headquarters for the 1952 founded confectionary joint-stock company Otmuchów Group.
+The town holds the headquarters for the 1952 founded confectionery joint-stock company Otmuchów Group.